 "He would have done this errand, but he was killed.
 So I took it."

 "You, to do a wizard's work?"

-“And the dwarf.
-One part of the work.”
+"And the dwarf.
+One part of the work."
 Faramir took a deep breath.
-“The ‘sword that was broken’ is a man.
-It is Thorongil!”
-His brother’s eyes widened.
-“He will come to help if he can,” he continued.
-“Father will be unhappy to hear that, so it would be best for you if you don’t say.
-Thorongil had another part of Mithrandir’s task, as well as his own work, and news will be sent by Celeborn for what rest, and our Alliance less strong that this and every other errand -- none must be hindered!
-Our fate is balanced on the knife’s edge.
+"The 'sword that was broken' is a man.
+It is Thorongil!"
+Boromir's eyes widened.
+"He will come to help if he can," he continued.
+"Father will be unhappy to hear that, so it would be best for you if you don't say.
+Thorongil had another part of Mithrandir's task, as well as his own work, and news will be sent by Celeborn for what rest, and our Alliance less strong that this and every other errand -- none must be hindered!
+Our fate is balanced on the knife's edge.
 Saruman is not only lost but turned enemy!
-He will attack Rohan at the rear -- ”
+He will attack Rohan at the rear -- "

 Faramir pushed the warning deeper.
 "If Thorongil comes not in time, it might even now be happening.
 And what help we hoped for from Rohan will come not, but attack East and West."

 "In Rohan he is well remembered, so he went there.
 He will make Theoden listen and maybe they can stop Saruman."

 "And you are here, on the edge of Mordor!"